As a smart shopper, you probably spend a lot of time searching for the best deals. However, some of those great finds aren’t really all that terrific.

 I realize that some people bristle at the thought of generics, envisioning watered-down shampoo or cardboard crackers.
 Certainly, there are some low-quality off-brands.

 However, your grocer’s store brand is often just as good as the national brand when it comes to quality and taste.

-Don’t take my word for it.
-Consumer Reports did taste tests and found generics to be on equal footing with their brand-name counterparts.
-We also have an article with advice on how to decide when to go generic.
+We have an article with advice on how to decide when to go generic.